iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 One thing is certain: all of this year’s iPhones will be compatible with iOS 19.
 Our round-up of current rumors and leaks about the next big update lists what we know about its features.

-The iPhone SE4/16E, that will be released earlier, should arrive with iOS 18.3.
+The iPhone SE4/16E, which will be released earlier, should arrive with iOS 18.3.
 It will receive iOS 18.4 shortly after.
-The vanilla, Pro and Air iPhone 17 models, in turn, are expected to come with iOS 19 from day one.
+The vanilla, Pro, and Air iPhone 17 models, in turn, are expected to come with iOS 19 from day one.

 How Much Will Each 2025 iPhone Cost?